bruceman/tvdom/README.md

-# tiny-vdom
+# tvdom
-A small and fast tiny vdom tool
+A simple and fast tiny vdom tool